noahcao/SJTU-SE-assignments/OnlineBookShop/README.md

 # onlinebookshop

-> a online book shop project for SE228 course
+> a vue.js project for a online book shop

 ## Build Setup